-We all know what it means when winter storms are on their way: delays, cancellations, long lines, and changed plans.
-But it doesn’t have to mean stress.
-Here are the steps you can take—and the tools you need in your arsenal—to prepare for anything the snow can throw at you this season.
+Winter storms mean all kinds of problems: delays, cancellations, long lines, and changed plans.
+But they don’t have to mean stress.
+Here are steps you can take—and tools you need in your arsenal—to prepare for anything the snow can throw at you this season.
 Safe travels!

 Change your flight.

 The simplest way to avoid the hassle of a storm is to avoid the storm altogether.
 So if you don’t have to travel when a blizzard is on the way—don’t.
 When big storms are expected, airlines will often take preemptive action and allow you to change your flight without fees.
-Check your airlines website or Twitter feed to find out more.
+Check your airline’s website or Twitter feed to find out more.
 If do you have to travel, consider rerouting your flight to avoid the storm altogether.
 Look for hubs with good weather; this FlightStats chart tells you which airports are seeing the fewest cancellations.

 Use the right technology.